 Do you look him in the eye and listen to what he’s saying and try to find the learning?

-Mental toughness is where you put your attention.
-Martin Luther King Jr. said “The ultimate measure of a man is not where he stands in times of comfort and convenience but where he stands in times of challenge of controversy.”
+“The ultimate measure of a man is not where he stands in times of comfort and convenience but where he stands in times of challenge of controversy.”
+Martin Luther King Jr.

-Take pride in your ability to routinely rise above petty problems.
+Take pride in your “un-ruffle-ability”, your nobility of mind and your ability to routinely rise above petty problems.
 You can’t afford to major in minor things if you want to win a championship.
 If you can learn to choose your attitude moment to moment, it will give you a huge advantage in basketball and in life.

 THINK THE GAME

 Join PGC Basketball and discover how to become a playmaker, lead your team, and run the show.

 Every team needs great leadership.
 Whether it’s on the floor or off the floor, the best teams always have great leadership on their roster.
 In this week’s video, join PGC Director Matt McLeod as he breaks down the keys to special leadership.

 This is a correspondence between PGC owner Dena Evans and a long-time PGC grad.
 I was so moved by Dena’s response to this player, which the player’s father shared with me, I decided to ask Dena, and this athlete, for permission to share this correspondence publicly.
 If you know the heart-ache and disappointment of not reaching your team or individual goals, this is a must-read.